a327ex/emoji-merge/README.md

   end
 ```

 In the first conditional a force is applied to the board if the mouse is going over it.
 This is just a little something nice to add that has no gameplay significance.
 Notice that the force applied is stronger is the left mouse button is held down, which intuitively makes sense.
-The second conditional applies a boing effect to the board and spawns a few spawns a few particles when its clicked.
+The second conditional applies a boing effect to the board and spawns a few particles when its clicked.

 Again, just something nice to add that has no real gameplay significance.
-For these kinds of small details it doesn't matter if they're in the object or in some update function elsehwere because they're not really design rules and they generally have no future significance, as in, nothing depends on them, it's just a one-off effect so the rules vs. action idea doesn't apply.
+For these kinds of small details it doesn't matter if they're in the object or in some update function elsewhere because they're not really design rules and they generally have no future significance, as in, nothing depends on them, it's just a one-off effect so the rules vs. action idea doesn't apply.

 ```lua
   game2:push(self.x, self.y, self.r, self.sx*self.springs.main.x, self.sy*self.springs.main.x)